flowtsohg/mdx-m3-viewer/README.md

 * `alpha` - determines whether the scene has a background, or can be seen through (defaults to false - has a background).
 * `color` - the background color, which is used when `alpha` is false (defaults to black).

-The order in which the scenes are drawn is based on the order of creation, but you can manually move scenes around in `viewer.scenes`.

-For example, let's say we want to mimic how Warcraft 3 looks.
-This could be done with 3 scenes:\
-1) The game world.\
-2) The UI with `alpha = true`.\
-3) The selected portrait, moved and sized to be on the correct portion of the UI.

 ```javascript
 scene.viewport[0] = 100; // X offset from the left side of the canvas.
 scene.viewport[1] = 100; // Y offset from the bottom side of the canvas.